late4ever/Mistia-Labs/Mistia-Nexus/README.md

 * **Portainer:** Access at [`https://mistia-nexus.local:9444`](https://mistia-nexus.local:9444) to create your admin account and view your Docker environment.
 * **Duplicati:** Access at [`http://mistia-nexus.local:8200`](http://mistia-nexus.local:8200) to configure your backup jobs.
 * **Ngnix Proxy Manager:** Access at [`http://mistia-nexus.local:81`](http://mistia-nexus.local:81) to create your admin account and setup proxies.
+* **AdGuard Home** Access at [`http://192.168.50.251:3000`](http://192.168.50.251:3000) to create your admin account and setup the configurations.

 ## 4. Ongoing Management

-For daily management, `cd` into the deployment directory (`/volume2/docker/Mistia-Nexus`) and use the provided scripts:
+For daily management, `cd` into the deployment directory (`/volume2/docker/Mistia-Nexus/scripts`) and use the provided scripts:

 * `./start_all.sh`: Starts all services.
 * `./stop_all.sh`: Stops all services.
 * `./update_all.sh`: Stops all containers, pulls the latest Docker images and restarts the services.
+* `./update.sh <container_name>`: Stop the container, pulls the latest Docker image and restart the service.
+* `./verify_backup.sh`: Run a backup and restore test of all backup jobs available.

 ## 5. Teardown / Clean Up (For Fresh Testing)